cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/finalproject.md

 If you're looking for an added challenge, consider doing one or more of these extensions!
 There is no extra credit for these extensions, but it will really enrich your understanding of webdev (and make us very impressed!) :)

-1. Use Material-UI or Ionic or Bootstrap (libraries to help with styling!)
+1. Use Material-UI or Bootstrap (libraries to help with styling!)
 2. Mobile-friendly/Responsive
 3. Use an external API with your backend (note: this doesn't replace your Firebase backend)